Tejashree1999/Shunya-blog-template/README.md

 ## Introduction

- we are going to interface an ADXL335 (accelerometer) sensor on Raspberry Pi 4 with Shunya O/S
+ We are going to interface an ADXL335 (accelerometer) sensor on Raspberry Pi 4 with Shunya O/S

+> Add the description of your project and is applications

 # Materials required :